SummerSlam (1992): Reception

-According to the WWF, the 80,355 people in attendance for SummerSlam 1992 is the fourth largest in the company's history, behind only WrestleMania 29, WrestleMania III and WrestleMania 32, which is said to have attracted 101,763 fans.
+According to the WWF, the 80,355 people were in attendance for SummerSlam 1992, which at that time was behind only WrestleMania III in attendance (though has since been surpassed by future events).
+WrestleMania III was said to have attracted 93,173 crowd.
+However some observers place the attendance for WrestleMania III closer to 78,000, which makes the crowd for SummerSlam 1992 arguably the biggest verified crowd in WWF history until WrestleMania 29 in 2013.

 The event has received positive reviews from a variety of sources.
 RD Reynolds has called it "a huge success".
+The atmosphere in the stadium was a big part of the event's success, with Tomás Cunha claiming the fans "elevate[d] everything to the next level".
 In particular, the Intercontinental Championship match has been called "one of the greatest matches of all time".
 Pro Wrestling Illustrated named it the Match of the Year in the magazine's year-end issue, and WWE has called the match the greatest moment in SummerSlam history.
 Bret Hart has also named it as his favorite match of all time.
+The match was then ranked at the top of WWE's list of "25 Greatest SummerSlam matches ever" on their YouTube channel.

 The WWF collected $2,200,000 in revenue from admissions, up from $445,000 the previous year.
 The company also sold $1,456,203 in merchandise at SummerSlam, which is the largest amount of merchandise revenue at a WWF event.
 The buyrate for the event was 1.5, down from 2.7 at SummerSlam 1991 but higher than the 1.3 buyrate at SummerSlam 1993.